vindarel/vindarel/README.md

 Find more: https://lisp-journey.gitlab.io/ and videos, such as: 🎥 [How to make requests to a REST API in Common Lisp: Dexador, Jonathan, Shasht, Serapeum](https://www.youtube.com/watch?v=TAtwcBh1QLg), and we build a binary for the terminal.
 All this live coding in Emacs and SLIME.

-*🎥 Guys!
-[I am creating a video course for Common Lisp](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), so you can learn it efficiently, without hitting all the roadblocks that I encountered.
+*🎥 [I am creating a video course for Common Lisp](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358), so you can learn it efficiently, without hitting all the roadblocks that I encountered.
 It's on the Udemy platform.
 I can send a free link to my patrons, or if you are a student.
 Thanks! [read more](https://github.com/vindarel/common-lisp-course-in-videos)*

 *🚀 The course is composed of 8+ chapters of 7+ hours of code-first content, synthetising what I learned the hard way.
 Geting started, CLOS, macros, error handling…*

+I also can do 1-1 formation sessions, at USD 40 an hour.

 [![](https://res.cloudinary.com/practicaldev/image/fetch/s--DDV7WML2--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_800/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ep642zji6e3iuxcbe16v.png)](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358)
 <!--